 After freshening up, I set out on a stroll towards the city’s Inglewood district.
 I chose a route that took me through the East Village and past the Simmons Building, a former mattress factory that now hosts a Phil and Sebastian Coffee Roasters café and the Charbar grill restaurant.

-Inglewood was once known for its concentration of breweries.
-The Cold Garden Beverage Company, High Line Brewing and Ol’ Beautiful Brewing Co. craft breweries are reviving that tradition.
-They count among the raft of places, including restaurants and The Blues Can music venue that make this part of town a good option on weekend evenings.
+They count among the raft of places, including restaurants and The Blues Can music venue that makes this part of town a good option on weekend evenings.

 Dusk darkened into night as I strolled in the direction of my hotel having seen a significant swathe of the city while keeping my carbon emissions to a minimum.